cshmookler/system_state/README.md

 C++ library for fetching and modifying the system state on [MOOS](https://github.com/cshmookler/moos).
 Provides functions for volume control, networking, power management, backlight, thermal, resource usage, and more (see the README).

-> NOTE: Error handling features in <system_state/error.hpp> are not thread safe!
+> NOTE: Features are not guaranteed to be thread safe!

 ## Build from Source